-This is one of my go-to favorite recipes, from my most recent cookbook, FOOD LOVE.
+This is one of my absolute favorite go-to recipes!
 Why oh why do I love it so?
 Because lumpia are super-duper light and healthy, yet SO FUN to eat!

-OK, now for the LUMPIA!!!
-My daughter Alethea and I created this recipe together as a fun alternative to fresh spring rolls.
-We’ve purposely kept the filling crazy-simple both for ease and kid-friendliness.
-However, you can change them up with the addition of shiitake mushrooms, rice noodles, or green onions in the filling.
+This recipe is traditionally made in Filipino cuisine with a flour wrapper, but I've created a shortcut here that's quick and gluten-free.
+My daughter Alethea and I created this version together as a fun alternative to fresh spring rolls.
+We’ve purposely kept the filling simple, but you can change them up with the addition of rice noodles in the filling.

 2 teaspoons toasted sesame oil